List of Playboy Playmates of 1970: October

 Both sisters went on to acting careers, mostly in B-movies.
-Her sister is quoted in The Playmate Book as saying that Mary has two daughters and now lives in Milan with an "Italian gentleman", with whom she has been for more than 20 years.
+Her sister is quoted in The Playmate Book as saying that Mary had two daughters and was now living in Milan with an "Italian gentleman", with whom she had been for more than 20 years.

 Collinson died from bronchopneumonia in Milan, on 23 November 2021, at the age of 69.

 Madeleine Collinson (July 22, 1952 – August 14, 2014) was a model and actress.
 She was chosen as Playboy Playmate of the Month in October, 1970, together with her twin sister Mary.

 Both sisters went on to acting careers, mostly in B-movies.
 Madeleine married a British Royal Air Force officer and raised three children.
 She later moved back to Malta and was involved in cultural and educational activities there.
 After several months of illness, she died at Mater Dei Hospital in Msida on August 14, 2014, with her sister Mary present.